aminch/bmc64-pcb/README.md

 ## History

+### 2.0.4

+Changes for the 2.0.4:

+ * Added debug port to direct connect a FTDI232
+ * Extend PCB cut outs for switch for better clearance
+ * Minor trace repositioning and clean up

 ### 2.0.1

-Changes for the 2.0 model were:
+Changes for the 2.0.1 model were:

  * ESD protection with TVS diodes added to the joystick ports
  * Added an additional rear facing USB port